tom-van-wijk/DADA2_amplicon_pipeline/README.md

-**WARNING: The parameters of the trimming step in classify_contigs.R might be finetuned for your specific dataset, especcially the truncLen parameter, which indicates at what position the forward and reverse reads should be trimmed may vary based on the size of the target region, and sequencing methods used.**
+**WARNING: The parameters of the trimming step in classify_contigs.R might be finetuned for your specific dataset, especcially the truncLen parameter, which indicates at what position the forward and reverse reads should be trimmed may vary based on the size of the target region, and sequencing tech used.**